apache/avro/README.md

 }
 ```

-Optionally, you can also configure the output character encoding.
+Optionally, you can also configure the output character encoding (default `UTF-8`).

 ```groovy
 avro {